dcdpr/did-btcr2/mdbook/src/terminology.md

 ## Beacon Signal { #beacon-signal }

-Beacon Signals are Bitcoin transactions that spend from a [BTCR2 Beacon] address and include a transaction output of the format `[OP_RETURN, OP_PUSH_BYTES, <32_bytes>]`.
+Beacon Signals are Bitcoin transactions that spend from a [Beacon Address] and include a transaction output of the format defined in [Signal Bytes].
 Beacon Signals announce one or more [BTCR2 Updates][BTCR2 Update] and provide a means for these updates to be validated against the Beacon Signal.

-The type of the [BTCR2 Beacon] determines how these Beacon Signals are constructed and processed to validate a set of [BTCR2 Updates][BTCR2 Update] against the 32 bytes contained within the Beacon Signal.
+The type of the [BTCR2 Beacon] determines how these Beacon Signals are constructed and processed to validate a set of [BTCR2 Updates][BTCR2 Update] against the [Signal Bytes] contained within the Beacon Signal.

 ## Beacon Type { #beacon-type }